-In the short amount of time he has been training Qigong, his posture has dramatically improved, his balance is becoming much more solid, his walking/gait has improved, his motor control is getting stronger with each week and his body is starting to relax and release muscular tension and his stumbles are less frequent.
+In the short amount of time he has been training Qigong, his posture has dramatically improved, his balance is becoming much more solid, his walking/gait has improved, his motor control is getting stronger with each week, his body is starting to relax and release muscular tension and his stumbles are less frequent.
 He is using his left side much more, and autonomously without realising.
-Often in our lessons, he won’t notice some new movement and I will point it out and we’ll have a celebration on his improvement.
-He has much more confidence in his movement, and he has increased his leg strength and hip flexibility.
+Often in our lessons, he won’t notice a new freedom of movement, when I highlight it we’ll have a celebration on his improvement.
+He has much more confidence in his movement and he has increased his leg strength and hip flexibility.
 To reach all of this in 8 months is fantastic.
 John has incredible work ethic and applies this to his Qigong practice, I will be thrilled to see him progress more and more over the months and years.

 Updated July 2014, John remains a students with a true gong fu spirit, putting applied effort over time into his qigong training.
 His stooped neck posture has dramatically improved and he now is reaching a place where he can release some of the chronic neck pain through better alignment.
 His level of learning qigong has reached a new point, especially recently with a much greater and more sensitive awareness of his torso posture throughout the movements as they go through the yin/yang compress/expand cycle.
 This has been a great leap forwards.
 His ability to perform with softer muscles is becoming much more apparent.
 I am delighted with his progress, having seen him come from a very low point in his life to now has been more than rewarding.
 I am lucky to have John as a student, he teaches me more than I teach him.

-Many people know of Tai Chi which is a younger form of ‘martial’ Qigong from around 300 years ago.
-Qigong is an ancient Chinese practice that combines slow deliberate movement and intention, appropriate posture and body alignment with deep diaphragm breathing and the theory of Traditional Chinese Medicine.
+Many people know of Tai Chi which is a younger form of ‘martial’ Qigong.
+Qigong is an ancient Chinese practice that combines slow deliberate movement and intention, appropriate posture and body alignment with deep diaphragmatic breathing, based on the theory of Traditional Chinese Medicine.
 The literal translation is energy (qi) through effort/hard work (gong).
 Qigong is the modern name, previously known as Dao-Yin, this practice dates back to around 3-5000 years ago and is practised in China as part of daily life.
-It is a complete system that promotes internal healing, health and longevity of mind, body and spirit.
-Movements help to cleanse Qi, clear Qi blockages and regulate Yin Yang in the internal body allowing organs and body systems to function better.
+It is a physical exercise system that promotes internal healing, health and longevity of mind, body and spirit.
+Movements help to cleanse Qi, clear Qi blockages and regulate Yin Yang in the internal body, allowing organs and body systems to function better.
 Students find improvement in; energy, balance, sleep, coordination, proprioception (body awareness), organ function, immune system levels, bone density, motor control, muscle strength, mobility, flexibility, oxygen intake, circulation, lymph function, emotions, hormone levels, sexual energy, digestion/absorption of nutrients/elimination, blood pressure, stress levels, alertness, clarity, relaxation, mental calm and much more.

 Qi Gong is accessible to anyone of any age, any fitness level or physical condition.
 All movements can be adapted to suit the individual whatever their physical restrictions.
 Learning Qi Gong takes time, it is a life time art, where the focus is on the enjoyment of the journey.
 With each week there is something new to experience and another layer of depth to bring into the mind and body.
 The Qi Gong state of mind is hugely important, it’s a shift in mentality, learning to take positive and proactive responsibility of your own health and wellbeing, to yield to the ebb and flow of life without resistance.